Test Anxiety: Reality or Fiction?

 2. Walking and Exercising

-Blow off some steam.
-The Mayo Clinic recommends “regular aerobic exercise, and exercising on exam day, can release tension.”
-10-15 minutes before an exam should do it!
+Our admission counselors recommend regular aerobic exercise, and exercising on exam day, to release tension — 10-15 minutes before an exam should do it!

 3. Eat Well, Sleep Well, Be Well